WHAT IS 3D MODELING?

 1. HARD-SURFACE MODELING

-Hard-surface modeling is a modeling technique for creating non-organic items with hard surfaces, such as automobiles, machineries, architectural features, and other non-organic objects.
-Hard-Surface Modeling is a modeling technique that is commonly used in the creation of 3D renderings, virtual reality apps, and augmented reality apps.
+Hard-surface modeling is a technique for creating 3D objects with hard surfaces, such as cars, machines, and other objects.
+This type of modeling is often used in 3D renderings, virtual reality apps, and augmented reality apps.

 2. ORGANIC MODELING